knative/docs/community/meetup/README.md

 The virtual event is designed for end users, a space for our community to meet, get to know each other, and learn about uses and applications of Knative.

+Catch up with past community meetups on our [YouTube channel](https://www.youtube.com/playlist?list=PLQjzPfIiEQLLyCyLBKLlwDLfE_A-P7nyg).

 Here we will list all the information related to past and future events.

-Stay tuned for new events by subscribing to our [calendar](https://calendar.google.com/calendar/embed?src=google.com_18un4fuh6rokqf8hmfftm5oqq4%40group.calendar.google.com) ([iCal export file](https://calendar.google.com/calendar/ical/google.com_18un4fuh6rokqf8hmfftm5oqq4@group.calendar.google.com/public/basic.ics)), [YouTube channel](https://www.youtube.com/channel/UCq7cipu-A1UHOkZ9fls1N8A) and following us on [Twitter](https://twitter.com/KnativeProject).
+Stay tuned for new events by subscribing to our [calendar](https://calendar.google.com/calendar/embed?src=google.com_18un4fuh6rokqf8hmfftm5oqq4%40group.calendar.google.com) ([iCal export file](https://calendar.google.com/calendar/ical/google.com_18un4fuh6rokqf8hmfftm5oqq4@group.calendar.google.com/public/basic.ics)) and following us on [Twitter](https://twitter.com/KnativeProject).

 ---